-Cash flows used in operating activities for the year ended December 31, 2022 was \notin 495.7 million, representing an increase of \notin 78.1 million compared to the year ended December 31, 2021.
-This increase was primarily attributable to increase in net loss for the year adjusted for non-operating financial income and expense, taxes, and non-cash items.
-Working capital items contributed positively to change in operating cash flows by \notin 30.3 million, primarily due to higher increase in inventories in 2021 as compared to 2022, following the launch of SKYTROFA.
-In addition, change in operating cash flow was negatively impacted by higher interest payments of \notin 7.5 million, primarily related to convertible notes.
+Cash flows used in operating activities for the year ended December 31, 2023 was \in 467.4 million, representing a decrease of \in 28.3 million compared to the year ended December 31, 2022.
+This decrease was primarily attributable to a \in 117.7 million lower net loss for the year when adjusted for non-operating financial income and expense, taxes, and non-cash items.
+Working capital items contributed negatively to operating cash flows by \in 99.8 million compared to \in 12.5 million in 2022, primarily driven by increased commercial activities.
+In addition, change in operating cash flow was negatively impacted by higher interest payments of \in 6.4 million, primarily related to convertible notes, and \in 4.5 million higher income taxes paid, partly offset by \in 8.8 million higher finance income received.